xbeat/Machine-Learning/README.md

 Would you like me to explain or break down this code?

+## K-Means Clustering Algorithm Explained

+K-Means Implementation from Scratch

+The fundamental k-means clustering algorithm implements iterative refinement to partition n observations into k clusters.
+Each cluster is represented by the mean of its points, called the centroid.
+This implementation demonstrates the core algorithm without external libraries.

 ## Understanding K-Means Clustering in Python

 Introduction to K-Means Clustering